 - set the PSDBU (PFCP Session Deleted By the UP function) flag to "1" to indicate to the CP function that the PFCP Session is being deleted in the UP function and the usage reports included in the message are the final usage reports for the given PFCP Session, if this is the last PFCP Session Report Request message sent for the PFCP session.

 When the UP function has sent all the non-zero usage reports for the PFCP sessions affected by the release of the PFCP Association, the UP function shall send a PFCP Association Update Request with the flag URSS (non-zero Usage Reports for the affected PFCP Sessions Sent) set to "1" to indicate to the CP function that all non-zero usage reports for the affected PFCP sessions have been sent to the CP function and the corresponding PFCP sessions in the UP function have been locally deleted.
+The CP function shall then send a PFCP Association Update Response with a successful cause to the peer to indicate the PFCP Association Update Request is handled successfully.

 The CP function shall then send a PFCP Association Release Request to release the PFCP Association as specified in clause 6.2.8.